Flavor versus mass eigenstates in neutrino asymmetries: implications for cosmology: Acknowledgements

 \section{Acknowledgements}

 Authors thank Selene Kinney for her helpful conversations.
-GB and WIP acknowledge support from the MEC and FEDER (EC) Grants SEV-2014-0398 and FPA2014-54459 and the Generalitat Valenciana under grant PROMETEOII/2013/017.
+GB acknowledges support from the MEC and FEDER (EC) Grants SEV-2014-0398 and FPA2014-54459 and the Generalitat Valenciana under grant PROMETEOII/2013/017.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant Elusives ITN agreement No 674896 and InvisiblesPlus RISE, agreement No 690575.
 WHK is supported by the U.S. National Science Foundation under grant NSF-PHY-1417317.
-WHK thanks the University of Valencia, where part of this work was completed, for hospitality and support.
+WHK and WIP thanks the University of Valencia, where part of this work was completed, for hospitality and support.
 This work was performed in part at the University at Buffalo Center for Computational Research.
+This work was also supported by ``Research Base Construction Fund Support Program'' funded by Chonbuk National University in 2017, and by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (No. 2017R1D1A1B06035959).
+We thank the referee for insightful comments.